Introduction to Oil Trading — What Are Oil Futures And How to Trade?

 Access to Global Energy Markets

-Trading oil futures provides exposure to global energy markets and key benchmarks like WTI (West Texas Intermediate), Brent Crude, and Dubai/Oman Crude.
-This allows traders to participate in both regional and international markets, depending on their techniques and risk tolerance.
+Oil futures give access to global energy markets and major benchmarks such as West Texas Intermediate, Brent Crude, and Dubai/Oman Crude.
+Investors can access regional and global markets based on their trading method and risk profile.

 Price Discovery

-Oil futures play a critical role in the price discovery process for global crude oil markets.
-Traders use futures prices as a reliable indicator of supply, demand, and overall market sentiment, making futures trading an integral segment of the global energy ecosystem.
+Oil futures play a crucial role in the process of price discovery within global crude oil markets.
+Futures prices are used by traders to gauge supply, demand, and the overall market attitude, making futures trading a vital part of the global energy market.

 How to Trade Oil Futures? — Essential Steps to Take

-By and large, trading oil futures contracts do not differ from trading other financial tools or futures on them, but some nuances require some steps to be taken into account.
+By and large, trading oil futures contracts does not differ from trading other financial tools or futures on them, but some nuances require some steps to be taken into account.
 Among them:

 Choose a Reputable Futures Broker

-Risk governance tools, like stop-loss orders, are also essential.
-Once you choose a broker, you must open a futures trading account, complete the KYC process for identity verification, and deposit an initial margin to begin crude oil trading.
+After choosing a platform, open a futures trading account, complete the KYC verification process, and deposit initial funds to begin crude oil trading.

 Conduct Market Analysis

-Before placing a trade, you must analyse the market to detect possible price moves.
-This involves two key approaches: fundamental and chart analysis.
-Fundamental analysis focuses on factors that impact oil supply and demand.
+Analyse the market to detect possible price movements before placing an order.
+This involves fundamental and technical analyses.
+Fundamental focuses on factors that impact oil supply and demand, while technical refers to reading charts and drawing actionable conclusions.

 For instance, global supply depends on OPEC production levels, U.S. shale output, and production from other oil-rich regions.
 Demand is influenced by industrial activity, transportation trends, and global economic growth.